 Revenue by region:

-The Apple Inc. report for Q2 2025 of the financial year revealed a combination of solid growth and emerging challenges.
+Apple Inc.’s report Q2 2025 report for the financial year revealed a combination of solid growth and emerging challenges.
 Revenue reached 95.4 billion USD, a 5% increase compared to the same period last year, while earnings per share rose by 8% to 1.65 USD.

 The services division performed particularly well, achieving record figures.
 Revenue amounted to 26.65 billion USD, up 12% year-on-year, underscoring Apple’s successful strategic shift towards stable, recurring income streams.
 As of May 2025, the number of paid subscriptions exceeded 1 billion. iPhone sales also demonstrated resilience, increasing by 2% to 46.84 billion USD despite a 2% decline in sales in China, offset by growth in the Americas and Japan.